CMUAbstract/POPT-CacheSim-HPCA21/simulators/README.md

 To support multiple threads, simply set `NUM_THREADS` in `llc.h` to the number of threads used in the multi-threaded applications.

-Currently, the simulators will work for serial versions of graph applications.
+The default simulator codes provided assume serial graph applications.

 ## References